 If you have hepatitis B you may develop liver symptoms after you stop taking this medicine.
 Your doctor may want to check your liver function for several months.

 Do not stop using this medicine without your doctor's advice.
 Get your prescription refilled before you run out of medicine completely.

 Many drugs can interact with this medicine and some should not be used at the same time.
 Tell your doctor about all the medicines you use.

 This medicine can harm your liver.
-Call your doctor at once if you have: nausea, upper stomach pain, loss of appetite, dark urine, clay-colored stools, or yellowing of your skin or eyes.
+Call your doctor at once if you have: upper stomach pain, loss of appetite, dark urine, clay-colored stools, or yellowing of your skin or eyes.

 You should not take this medicine if you are allergic to cobicistat, elvitegravir, emtricitabine, or tenofovir.